-Let's take time now to emphasize one thing that enables people to overcome addiction-their belief that they are ultimately capable of doing so.
+Let's take time now to emphasize one thing that enables people to overcome addiction - their belief that they are ultimately capable of doing so.
 Remember those addicted smokers who welcome nicotine replacement therapy?
 Well, in good part they failed because, in turning to the replacement drugs they were announcing, "I don't feel that I can really lick this thing."
-As a result, what is likely to happen the first time they face duress-especially if/when they cease taking the drug to replace their reliance on cigarettes.
+As a result, what is likely to happen the first time they face duress - especially if/when they cease taking the drug to replace their reliance on cigarettes.
 Why, they relapse, of course!

-The new recognition that compulsive sexuality, gambling, eating, and shopping are just as addictive as cocaine and heroin are reputed to be must not discourage you from realizing your capacity to overcome alcohol or any other addiction.
-The opposite attitude-believing you are incapable of doing so and that you are powerless while the addiction is all-powerful-will certainly not help you in achieving your goal.
+The new recognition that compulsive sexuality, gambling, eating, electronic devices and entertainment, shopping, and so on are just as addictive as cocaine and heroin are reputed to be must not discourage you from realizing your capacity to overcome alcohol, drug or any other type of addiction.
+Believing you are incapable of doing so and that you are powerless will certainly not help you in achieving your goal.

-The Life Process Program© stresses that addiction is more overcomable than you know.
-To turn your life-or to help turn someone else's-in a positive direction, it is essential to understand that addiction is changeable and that people often are able to escape addictive behaviors and attitudes as their life circumstances change and as they improve their outlooks and capabilities.
+The Life Process Program stresses that addiction is more overcomable than you know.
+To turn your life - or to help turn someone else's - in a positive direction, it is essential to understand that addiction is changeable and that people often are able to escape addictive behaviors and attitudes as their life circumstances change and as they improve their outlooks and capabilities.
 You have been using the addiction as a way of dealing with life, a task you can accomplish in better, non-addictive ways.

-You are engaged in the Life Process Program© because this is what you want to do.
+You are engaged in the Life Process Program because this is what you want to do.
 And we are going to help you accomplish this.
 So let's get started.
 This program offers you a hand across the bridge of recovery.
 With the help of the social education provided at the LPP, you can work toward a life free from addictions.

 Help will come in many forms, like simply seeing how others have done it, or identifying barriers you have to cross or steps you need to take, working through the exercises, going out and engaging in positive activities and interactions, and just practicing the skills we describe and teach you here.
-I will also present videotaped lectures at the end of each segment.
-Finally, we have trained professionals on staff to respond to the materials you submit, and whom you may consult when needed.
+I will also present videotaped lectures in each module.
+Finally, for those of you on our enhanced package, we have trained professionals on staff to respond to the materials you submit, and whom you may consult when needed.

-This Life Process Program© does not make you better.
-It is an aid so that you can mature out from addiction more quickly, more surely, and/or more completely by examining your life from the perspectives presented here and following the self-help guidelines provided.
-And the data should tell you the odds favor your overcoming your gambling problems and gaining greater mastery over your life.
+This Life Process Program - our Coaches - do not make you better.
+It, and they, are aids so that you can mature out from addiction more quickly, more surely, and/or more completely by examining your life from the perspectives presented here and following the self-help guidelines provided.
+And the data should tell you the odds favor your overcoming your addiction problems and gaining greater mastery over your life.

-More than anything, the Life Process Program© makes it clear that you are the primary agent of change.
+More than anything, the Life Process Program makes it clear that you are the primary agent of change.
 Obviously, this program is not in tune with most American addiction theory and therapy, which overwhelmingly favors the twelve-step philosophy.
 These treatments insist on the premise that the individual is powerless over an addiction.
 In reviewing the extensive research on alcohol and other addiction treatment, however, we actually find that self-efficacy therapies, which focus on the individual's power and self-reliance, succeed the best.